ARTS-Laboratory/Dataset-battery-electro-thermal-characterization/BatteryData/Samsung 30Q 3000mah/HPPC test data 20C/README.md

 # Notes from Austin, delete when addressed.
 1. Update the LabVIEW code so the time and and dates automatically fill up.
 1. Update the LabVIEW code so there is a comment at the top of the LVM file that tells us the measured parameters in the LVM file.
+1. Why does the time go backwards in a few spots?
+This messes up the data.